Eadred: Charters

 The period between 925 and 975 was the golden age of Anglo-Saxon royal diplomas, when they were at their peak as instruments of royal government, and kings used them to project images of royal power and as the most reliable means of communication between the court and the country.
 Most charters between late in Æthelstan's reign and midway through Eadred's were written in the king's writing office in a style called the "diplomatic mainstream", for example, the charter which is displayed below, written by the scribe called "Edmund C".
 He wrote two charters dating to Edmund's reign and three in Eadred's.
 The style almost disappears between around 950 and the end of Eadred's reign.
 The number of surviving charters declines, with none dating to the years 952 and 954.
 Charters from this period belong to two other traditions.
 The reason for the dramatic change in around 950 is not known, but may be due to Eadred transferring responsibility for charter production from the royal writing office to other centres when his health declined in his last years.

-One alternative tradition is found in the "alliterative charters", produced between 940 and 956, which display frequent use of alliteration and unusual vocabulary, in a style influenced by Aldhelm, the seventh-century bishop of Sherborne.
-They are the work of a scribe who was very learned, almost certainly someone in the circle of Cenwald, bishop of Worcester or perhaps the bishop himself.
+One alternative tradition is found in the "alliterative charters", produced between 940 and 956, which display frequent use of alliteration and unusual vocabulary, in a style influenced by Aldhelm, the seventh-century Bishop of Sherborne.
+They are the work of a scribe who was very learned, almost certainly someone in the circle of Koenwald, Bishop of Worcester or perhaps the bishop himself.
 They have Mercian antecedents and most relate to estates north of the Thames.
 Seven charters of this type survive from 949 to 951, half the total for those years, and another two are dated 955.
 The historian Simon Keynes comments: